 You’ve probably come across some of the viral videos, either on social media or on YouTube.
 These usually show food growing hacks that look neat, but in reality have been proven to not work.

 And there’s a lot of advice out there still that is based on how we used to grow food.
 Including needing to till or double-dig each spring to prepare the soil.
-Or using non-organic control methods for pests, weeds and diseases.
+Or using non-organic control methods for pests, weeds and diseases which involve toxic chemicals.

 But the best tip I can give you is to get your information from someone who has a similar space as yours and a similar amount of time.
 While there is some value in getting information from someone who has acres and acres of growing space, either on a traditional farm or rural homestead, their approach to growing will not necessarily match your needs to keep things simple and easy to control.